Ted Rath: Personal life

+In 2024 Rath partnered with The Daily Coach to become the first ever lead coach and facilitator for The Daily Coach Academy.
+This vetted community has diverse backgrounds in leadership roles across business and sports.
+Rath helps to plan curriculum and runs learning sessions.
+Each month the Daily Coach Academy guides learning through exclusive and curated materials.

+Rath has been a featured keynote speaker both domestically and abroad.
+He has spoken at events spanning three continents.

-On March 15, the Ventura County District Attorney announced that Rath was being charged with three counts of misdemeanor sexual battery, to which Rath's attorney issued a plea of not guilty.
+On March 15, 2019 the Ventura County District Attorney announced that Rath was being charged with three counts of misdemeanor sexual battery, to which Rath's attorney issued a plea of not guilty.
 The charges resulted from an incident in Moorpark, California that occurred in June 2018 involving a female acquaintance.
-When the charges were made public, the Rams organization released a statement that said, "we are aware of the charges filed against Ted Rath.
-We take these allegations very seriously.
-Once the charges were filed, we decided Ted would take a leave of absence from the team as this matter works its way through the justice system."
-Additionally, a statement was issued to the Associated Press by Rath's attorney, Vicki Podberesky, that read, "Mr. Rath takes these allegations very seriously...Ted is a man who has led a law-abiding life.
+A statement was issued to the Associated Press by Rath's attorney, Vicki Podberesky, that read, "Mr. Rath takes these allegations very seriously...Ted is a man who has led a law-abiding life.
 He is a husband, a father and a dedicated family man.
 He has the utmost respect for women and would never intentionally act in a manner that was demeaning or otherwise inappropriate.
 We intend to defend this matter to the fullest extent possible in a court of law, and we believe that after there has been a full vetting of the facts of this case Mr. Rath will be shown to be not guilty of these charges."

-Rath's trial was set to begin on May 31, but proceedings did not ultimately start until July 6, 2019.
-During the trial, Rath's attorneys argued that he had consumed alcohol for the first time since experiencing a stroke-related event in May 2018 and that, combined with medication he was taking at the time, could not have formed any criminal intent from which he touched the plaintiff inappropriately.

-The case was adjudicated over the course of six days, during which former Rams defensive end Ndamukong Suh testified on Rath's behalf.
-On July 12, 2019, the jury reached its verdict after one hour of deliberation, finding Rath not guilty on all three counts.
-Soon after, Rath was reinstated by the Rams organization and rejoined the team at training camp at UC Irvine.
+The case was adjudicated over the course of six days, during which former Rams defensive tackle Ndamukong Suh testified on Rath's behalf.
+On July 12, 2019, the jury found Rath not guilty on all three counts, and Rath resumed his role with the Rams.
 McVay commented on Rath's return, stating, "I think it was certainly a good learning experience for all of us, and for Ted especially."
-Rath later resumed his duties with the team.